Who are the Lutherans?

-“I don’t know if I’m even Christian.
+Or: “I don’t know if I’m even Christian.
 When Christians come up in the news, I hear about hypocrisy, moralism and opposition to science.
 I cringe.
 If I’m going to be a Christian, it will be something entirely different.”

 By Grace, Liberated

 Martin Luther rediscovered Paul’s words: “we are justified by grace through faith apart from works of the law.”

 Justification: what justifies me being me?
 What will make things right?
 Why should I have a future?
 What makes me worthy?

 Isn’t it my work?
 So we hear in our society.
 Respect goes to those who have accomplished something, who excel, make a contribution and stay out of trouble.
 Go to church and too often you hear the same message: “it’s on you to measure up, to get right God.”
 There’s plenty of judgment when we don’t.